6 Easy Steps to Cook Frozen Pizza

 After a long day at work, no one wants to spend hours in the kitchen prepping a five-course meal.
-We want something easy to cook and eat straight away – that’s where a frozen pizza comes in.
+We want something easy to cook and eat right ahead – that’s where a frozen pizza comes in.
 Frozen pizzas are a delicious, effortless fix for when you are tired or short on time.

 6 Easy Steps to Cook Frozen Pizza 2